-The future of HVAC-R will be a very exciting (and green) one.
+The future of HVAC-R will be very exciting (and green) one.
 Regardless of your job title, HVAC-R is becoming a more technological industry, which requires a new skill set.
 Wi-fi thermostats are just the beginning.
-The HVAC tech of tomorrow will still need to know how to connect a mixing valve but they’ll also need to know how to use complex building management software, interface iOT (internet of things) and smart home devices with A/C units, learn how to troubleshoot them, and move a lot more of their operation online.
+The HVAC tech of tomorrow will still need to know how to connect a mixing valve but they’ll also need to know how to use complex building management software, interface IoT (internet of things) and smart home devices with A/C units, learn how to troubleshoot them, and move a lot more of their operation online.

-Change in general, and new technology in particular, can be overwhelming.
+Change in general, and new technology in particular can be overwhelming.
 However, if you get in front it, and take small bites at a time you may find that the technological demon is not so bad.
 It can actually be your friend.
 I mean, for business owners, technology introduce productivity tools and help them grow their business with marketing software.

 Working joes also have a lot to gain.
 New technology brings with it new opportunities for professional growth.
 The HVAC tech that Learns new technology and keeps up with the industry trends will have a new and valuable skill set.
-Basically, to stay ahead of the curve, every tech should be rubbing their HVAC-R crystal ball.
+Basically, to stay ahead of the curve, every tech should be rubbing its HVAC-R crystal ball.

 This may come as no surprise to some but many in the industry tend to downplay the importance of education vs. hands-on experience.
 If you need further convincing, the HVAC-R salary survey below will get you there.

 According to our 2018 HVAC-R salary survey, the most significant factor in achieving higher pay is education.
 61% of the HVAC-R professionals and business owners surveyed had completed some kind of professional education.
-80% of the industry have an EPA Section 608 certificate.
-However, if you also have a undergraduate degree (BS) in HVAC-R your median salary is 32% higher than someone who just has a Section 608.
+80% of the industry has an EPA Section 608 certificate.
+However, if you also have an undergraduate degree (BS) in HVAC-R your median salary is 32% higher than someone who just has a Section 608.

 Not one to just drop an infographic with a ton of information and leave I’ve gone ahead and broken it down below.
 Each section also has some interesting insights for newbies, more experienced employees and managers, and business owners too.
 If you have any questions, comments, or insights you’d like to share; if you think that we’re way off or are spot on please share your thoughts in the comments section at the end of the article and we will reply.